Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra

-Modern DGM is largely dominated by methods that learn to reverse a data-to-noise trajectory, with key differences arising in the parametrization of this reverse process~\parencite{song2021scorebased,albergo2023building,lipman_flow_2023}.
+Modern Deep Generative Modeling (DGM) is largely dominated by methods that learn to reverse a data-to-noise trajectory, with key differences arising in the parametrization of this reverse process~\parencite{song2021scorebased,albergo2023building,lipman_flow_2023}.
 These approaches can be broadly categorized into score-based, denoising and velocity-based formulations.
-Our work builds upon the velocity-based formalism of generative processes but introduces a novel endpoint regression objective for the underlying transport dynamics.
+Our work departs from these formulations by introducing an endpoint regression objective for underlying transport dynamics.

 Score-based generative models learn the score function (i.e., the gradient of the log-density $\nabla_{\mathbf{x}} \log p(\mathbf{x}_t)$) of noise-perturbed data distribution~\parencite{10.5555/3454287.3455354,10.5555/3495724.3496767}.
 By training a noise conditional score network across multiple noise scales, these models can generate samples via annealed Langevin dynamics.
 This paradigm was later formalized through the lens of stochastic differential equations (SDE), which established the score function as the key component needed to reverse a continuous-time forward diffusion process~\parencite{song2021scorebased}.
 This SDE framework provided a unifying mathematical language for a wide variety of diffusion models, but the core objective remained the estimation of the score.